-Arman BarrosMinneapolis, MN, US
+Arman BarrosMinneapolis, United States

 It is exciting to play a role in helping people reach their fitness goals.
 I have worked with people who had no idea how to get started.
 I help them to focus and develop step-by-step action plans with deadlines and goals which enable them to reach their full personal training potential.

 I work with Corporate Sports Unlimited, a company that professionally manages fitness centers as well as health and wellness programs for large businesses.
 Centrally located in Atlanta, GA, Corporate Sports Unlimited manages facilities for Georgia Pacific, UPS, COX Enterprises and Delta Airlines.
 The company employs roughly 100 people.

 As the general manager and personal trainer for the Delta Airlines Corporate Fitness Center, my role is to create programs that promote healthy living and to insure the center operates within budget levels.
 I have a wonderful staff I have trained and developed who are committed to providing excellent health and wellness services.

 Here’s a bit of what we can cover in our PivotPlanet session(s):

 • How to make sure personal training is the right profession for you.

 • How to locate the right facility to work in.